House & Apartment

 To learn even more about the Just Housing Amendment, read the text of the amendment and the rules for enforcing it.

-The Just Housing Amendment (JHA) applies to all “real estate
+The Cook County Just Housing Amendment (JHA) applies to all “real estate transactions,” including the sale, rental, lease, or sublease renewal of residential properties.

-, the JHA:- Prohibits denying a housing application based on juvenile or adult arrest records,
+- Prohibits denying a housing application based on juvenile or adult arrest records,

 - Limits the consideration of an applicant's criminal history to the last three years, and